What'sNEW Jan - Mar 2023

 Hand can also be quite imaginative about the life that might be found in those oceans.
 Could an underwater civilization develop metallurgy, or advanced technology?
 I gladly welcome such free-thinking.
 He also considers at length whether life elsewhere could use entirely different chemistry from ours.
 I think we first need to better understand life-as-we-know-it.

 Of course Hand does not stray from orthodoxy as far as I do.
 Still, this book moves the paradigm in the right direction.
-For a bonus, it's edifying and enjoyable.
+Besides, it's edifying and enjoyable.
 Recommended!Alien Oceans: The Search for Life in the Depths of Space by Kevin Peter Hand, Princeton Unversity Press, 2020.

 Life on Europa, Other Moons, Other Planets? has related links.